zhour-mt/backend-project-nc-news/README.md

 npm install
 ```

-If you wish to see more details, please see the package.json file at the "devDependencies" and "dependencies" sections.
+For more details on the packages used, refer to the package.json file, which includes both dependencies and devDependencies.

 **How to Seed Local Databases**
-Use the following command:
+To populate your local PostgreSQL database with the test and development data, run the following command

 ```
 npm run seed
 ```

 **How to run tests**
-For the tests carried out, the jest, jest-sorted and supertest were installed to drive the development of this project.
+To ensure everything is working as expected, you can run the project's tests.
+This project uses the jest, jest-sorted, and supertest packages for testing.

-To carry out the tests, use the following command:
+To run all tests, execute:

 ```
 npm test